Leonardo DiCaprio named U.N. messenger of peace for climate

-UNITED NATIONS Hollywood actor and environmental activist Leonardo DiCaprio has been named a United Nations Messenger of Peace, a post he will use to raise awareness about climate change, U.N.
+UNITED NATIONS, Sept 16 Hollywood actor and environmental activist Leonardo DiCaprio has been named a United Nations Messenger of Peace, a post he will use to raise awareness about climate change, U.N.
 Secretary-General Ban Ki-moon said on Tuesday.

 DiCaprio will address a U.N. summit meeting on climate change on Sept.
 23, a day before the U.N.
 General Assembly's annual gathering of world leaders begins.
 Many leaders from the 193 member states of the United Nations are expected to attend the climate session.